starvagrant/toh/toh.markdown/ooze_from_the_confetti_factory.md

 “And know what to do if there's a short, a fire, a spill.”
 Shawn added.

-Producing a connesieur wine bottle, Avery responded “Yeah, that too.
+Producing a connoisseur wine bottle, Avery responded “Yeah, that too.
 Shawn... here's to a lot of money.”

 ------------------------------------------------------------------------------------------------

 “Avery, my partner, you've no doubt began preparations for expansion.”
 Lars stated, seating himself in front of his desk.
 You'll need to lure more personnel of course.
 I've brought my associate Ms. Whitmore to discuss business.
 Karen, why don't you sit?”

-Karen obliged, and as her body came directly into view he could see she was voluptous.
+Karen obliged, and as her body came directly into view he could see she was voluptuous.
 But there was a chill in her demeanor that gave an imperiousness to her movements.
 Her eyes were cold and distant.

 “You're going to have to hire a great deal of people, and fire a few.”
 Karen stated.